Selection of KAEF Fellows is a three-step process:

-To date, 40 universities have hosted KAEF Fellows, including Minnesota State University - Mankato, Harvard University, Tufts University, and Willamette University.
+To date, 44 universities have hosted KAEF Fellows, including Syracuse University, Duke University, University of Montana, and St. John's University.
 Aside from providing KAEF Fellows a top-notch education, our university partners also provide tuition cost-sharing.

 KAEF Fellows have served with, among other organizations, Dell Computers, the World Bank, Voice of America, the International Finance Corporation, the Duke Center for International Development, and the Xerox Corporation.

 KAEF Fellows are required to return to Kosovo after their studies, and apply their skills to the economic development of the country.
 Failure to return will result in the full repayment of the participant's program costs.

 KAEF carefully screens applicants to ensure they have a real, lasting commitment to Kosovo.
 As part of the fellowship agreement, KAEF requires its participants to return to Kosovo.
 Fellows receive a J visa, under the terms of which they are required to return to their country for at least two years.
 These and other measures ensure that the investment made in a KAEF Fellow is an investment for the good of Kosovo and its people.